antonioaguilar/notes/git/Readme.md

 ### Change or fix previous commit messages (including author)

+The first step is to identify the last "good" commit and provide its hash to the rebase command:

 ```
-# the first step is to identify the last "good" commit and provide its hash to the rebase command:
 git rebase -i -p <commit-id>
 ```